fluent/fluent-bit-docs/installation/getting-started-with-fluent-bit.md

 ## Enterprise Packages

-Fluent Bit packages are also provided by [enterprise providers](https://fluentbit.io/enterprise) for older end of life versions, Unix systems, and additional support and features.
+Fluent Bit packages are also provided by [enterprise providers](https://fluentbit.io/enterprise) for older end of life versions, Unix systems, and additional support and features including aspects like CVE backporting.
 A list provided by fluentbit.io/enterprise is provided below

 * [Calyptia Fluent Bit LTS](https://www.calyptia.com/download)